 On the other hand, non-vegetarian foods are relatively high on fat and cholesterol.
 These foods also lack phytonutrients that have important antioxidant benefits.
 Again, if the non-vegetarian/meat dish is not cooked properly or the portion size is not right, it could be highly greasy and heavy for the stomach.

 India is entangled in the web of diabetes and obesity.
 And it’s estimated that more than 75 million Indians could suffer from diabetes by 2030.
-More precisely every one out of four urban Indians are seen to be overweight.
-And this is primarily due to the big change that has occurred in the eating habits of Indians in the recent years.
-The traditional vegetarian Indian food comprising legumes, pulses, and vegetables has been largely replaced by processed and junk food high on ghee, butter, cream and full fat dairy foods that are high on saturated fat and cholesterol which increase heart disease risk and diabetes.
-Even if the low fat versions of milk are being used at home, paneer (cottage cheese) and cheese bought from supermarkets are high on fat.
-The low fat cheese and paneer have limited availability in India.
+More precisely, every one out of four urban Indians are seen to be overweight.
+And this is primarily due to the big change that has occurred in the eating habits of Indians in recent years.
+The traditional vegetarian Indian food comprising of legumes, pulses, and vegetables has been largely replaced by processed and junk food high on ghee, butter, cream and full-fat dairy foods that are high on saturated fat and cholesterol which increase heart disease risk and diabetes.
+Even if the low-fat versions of milk are being used at home, paneer (cottage cheese) and cheese bought from supermarkets are high on fat.
+The low-fat cheese and paneer have limited availability in India.
 Their consumption when eating out is also inevitable.

 A 'no cholesterol, low-fat plan' for a vegan diet could be the secret behind weight loss and reversal of metabolic syndrome.
 It could be the most important preventive tool for diabetes, heart disease and obesity.